rotki/rotki/docs/usage_guide.rst

 Some actions provided by this global search:

 - Navigate to any page in rotki
-- Some basic actions such as adding a new trade, or new ledger action.
+- Some basic actions such as adding a new trade.
 - Go to certain owned asset overview page.
 - Go to certain location overview page.